GeoSensorWebLab/gsw-chef/edmonton/README.md

 ## `edmonton::geoserver` recipe

 Installs OpenJDK 13, Apache Tomcat, GeoServer with vector tile plugins.
 Will automatically pre-configure GeoServer using its REST API.
+The GeoServer data directory will be moved onto the ZFS volume at `/tiledb/geoserver` (customizeable in attributes).

 ## `edmonton::tilestrata` recipe